Ascendant: Effects of polar astrology

 At the Arctic and Antarctic circles, at roughly 66.5° north and south latitude respectively, a degree of the ecliptic becomes circumpolar.
 If the sun, for example, occupies that degree, it will neither rise nor set, but will lie upon the horizon for twenty-four hours.
-As we move into higher latitudes, more and more degrees of the ecliptic will neither rise nor set until at the north pole where half of the ecliptic degrees will not rise above the horizon and can never become the ascendant.
+As we move into higher latitudes, more and more degrees of the ecliptic will neither rise nor set until, at the north pole, none of them will rise or set, and therefore none of them can become the ascendant, although no human being could be born exactly at the north pole, since it is a dimensionless point.
 Therefore, the omission of extreme latitudes from most house tables due to the added complexity of calculating the ascendant implies that there is no ascendant at these latitudes.
 This is of course untrue, yet there is a limitation on the degrees that can ascend at extreme latitudes and a further restriction on degrees that can form house cusps in time-based house systems.
 The simpler and earlier ecliptic-based house systems can form house cusps at extreme latitudes based on the available ascendant and midheaven degrees.